keras-team/keras-io/guides/md/training_keras_models_on_cloud.md

 In order to facilitate the proper pathways for Cloud training, we will need to do some first-time setup.
 If you're a new Google Cloud user, there are a few preliminary steps you will need to take:
-1. Create a GCP Project
+1. Create a GCP Project;
-2. Enable AI Platform Services
+2. Enable AI Platform Services;
-3. Create a Service Account
+3. Create a Service Account;
-4. Download an authorization key
+4. Download an authorization key;
-5. Create a Cloud Storage bucket
+5. Create a Cloud Storage bucket.
 Detailed first-time setup instructions can be found in the [TensorFlow Cloud README](https://github.com/tensorflowcloud#setup-instructions), and an additional setup example is shown on the